nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all members of the team: `list members`

-You want to see an overview of all your team members.
-Key in `list members`, and TruthTable will show you all existing team members that currently exist in your [currently selected team](#current-team-section).
+You want to see a list of all your team members.
+Key in `list members`, and TruthTable will show you all existing team members in your [currently selected team](#current-team-section).

 The `list members` command shows a list of all team members in your team.
 After running the [find member command](#finding-a-member-find-member), you may wish to view all team members again.
 To do so, the `list members` command will update the member list in the [current team section](#current-team-section) and display all team members as seen in the image below.

-Enter `list members` to begin listing your members.

 If done successfully, you should the see all team members show up under in the member list in the [current team section](#current-team-section) as shown below.